websanco/liferay-learn/docs/dxp/7.x/en/site-building/building-sites/importing-exporting-pages-and-content.md

 1. Open the Product Menu and select *Publishing* &rarr; *Export* under your Site's Menu.
 1. Click *Add* (![Custom Export](../../images/icon-add.png)).

-    A *New Custom Export* page loads, so you can choose the pages and content you want to export from your Site:
+    A *New Custom Export* page loads.
+You can choose the pages and content you want to export from your Site:

     * Site pages (you can select exactly which ones)
     * Page settings